desi-123/desi-123/README.md

-- 👋 Hi, I’m @desi-123
+- 👋 Hi, I’m Desalegn Wagaw
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data structures and algorithms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontend web developer
-- 📫 How to reach me ...
+- 📫 How to reach me desiemeng21m@gmail.com

 <!---
 desi-123/desi-123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.